 5. Run through all content on a single presentation:

 Of course, all content and exercises should be practiced to ensure they are clear and delivering the desired meeting objectives.
 That means communicating session goals and questions to be answered by CAB members, and that breakouts include the teams, timing, and requested outcomes with time set aside to review, discuss, compare and contrast.
 Best practice here would be including all content on one master meeting deck, to eliminate switching out computers and presenters, which can introduce delays and technical issues.
 Using a single deck also forces session owners to get their content finalized well in advance – and not introduce new, un-reviewed content on the virtual meeting itself.

 Preparation and practice is always necessary to conduct a strong CAB meeting, and perhaps even more so for virtual engagements.
 Investing in these steps will not only maximize the effectiveness of your meeting, but also put your company in a positive light in front of your best customers.
-For more in-depth best practices and to learn how to increase engagement on virtual CAB meetings, join our upcoming CAB Training online.
+If you are looking for help on how to create or manage virtual CAB meetings, talk to an Ignite CAB expert today.

 Ignite Advisory Group is the leading global authority on Customer Advisory Boards.
 Ignite’s proven methodology for managing and evolving Customer Advisory Boards includes a 4-stage process, encompassing 48 deliverables and measured by 20 metrics to deliver a clear ROI.
 To learn more about how your company can benefit from Ignite’s CAB methodology and process, contact us today.